 Beaches in Christchurch

 The three main beaches around Christchurch are New Brighton Beach, Sumner Beach, and Taylor's Mistake.
-New Brighton Beach, about 8 km (5 mi) from the city center, is popular with surfers and fishers.
+New Brighton Beach, about 8 km (5 miles) from the city center, is popular with surfers and fishers.
 The long pier that goes well out into the surf is a great place to stroll when the sea is calm, but even better when it's rough!
-Buses 5, 40, and 60 go here.
-At this writing very few of Brighton's stores have reopened, but the beach is still a superb spot for a long walk.
-Several bars and cafés are open along the esplanade.
+Buses 5 and 40 go here.
 Sumner Beach is also pleasant for the long relaxing walk.
-Walk the first section along the sand to Cave Rock, which you can climb or walk through at low tide; it has wonderful acoustics.
-Walk the rest of the way along the esplanade (unless it's low tide), as the beach is fairly rocky.
-Sumner Village is based around the Cave Rock area, and there are several cafés and ice cream stops, including one right on the beach.
-You can catch a number 30 bus if you don't have a car.
-At this writing, the road to Sumner is in a bad state, so allow a bit of extra drive time and avoid the commuter rush hours.
-Experienced surfers prefer Taylor's Mistake, near Sumner, because the waves are higher.
-You can drive there over the Scarborough Hill or walk over a track, but there is no public transport.
-If you're lucky, you'll see tiny, rare, Hector's dolphins playing off Sumner Head on your way out.
+Walk along the sand to Cave Rock, the signal station at the top used to warn vessels approaching the Sumner bar in the 19th century.
+Children used to play at this large rock while their parents watched with a drink at the nearby beachside café but it’s currently fenced off and the signal station’s undergoing repairs.
+There are still a couple of those beachside cafés and the excellent Cornershop Bistro, but at this writing, Sumner is not yet back to the tourist destination it used to be.
+You can catch a number 3 bus if you don't have a car.
+Experienced surfers prefer Taylor's Mistake, near Sumner, where the waves are often higher.
+You can drive there over the Scarborough Hill but there is no public transport.
+If you're lucky, you'll see tiny, rare Hector's dolphins playing off Sumner Head on your way out.

 View deals in Christchurch for vacation packages, hotels, airfare, and more from our partners!More